-- Create the Pull Request on github.
-Add the relevant information to the Pull Request description. - In the Pull Request discussion page, comment with the link to the job.log output/file. - Check if your Pull Request passes the CI system.
+- Create the Pull Request on GitHub.
+Add the relevant information to the Pull Request description. - Check if your Pull Request passes the CI system.
 Your Pull Request will probably be ignored until it's all green.

-Now you're waiting for feedback on github Pull Request page.
+Now you're waiting for feedback on GitHub Pull Request page.
 Once you get some, join the discussion, answer the questions, make clear if you're going to change the code based on some review and, if not, why.
 Feel free to disagree with the reviewer, they probably have different use cases and opinions, which is expected.
 Try describing yours and suggest other solutions, if necessary.